amelia-long/8-week-sql-challenge/pizza_runner/B_runner_cust_experience.md

 WHERE o.cancellation IS NULL
 GROUP BY d.runner_id;
 ```

+Output: Average pickup times for Runner 1 was 14 minutes, Runner 2 was 20 minutes, and Runner 3 was 10 minutes.

 ## Is there any relationship between the number of pizzas and how long the order takes to prepare?